parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 This means that the application is running locally and if we open [http://localhost:5000] we will see our Jekyll blog.

 <br/>
-Some of you might have noticed that I have not created a user inside the container for the application.
+Some of you might have noticed that I have not created a dedicated user inside the container.
 I have just instructed the container to use my system UID and GID (which are both 1000).
-This is because I have found that docker has no problems running any application with a UID and GID that do not exist inside the container.
+This is because I have found that docker has no problems running any application with a UID and GID that do not exist inside it.
-We can see this by running the image used in this blog post.
+We can see this by running the docker image used in this blog post.
 Looking at the users on the container, it clearly shows that a user with UID and GID 1000 is not present.

 <br/>